Fabio3rs/my-cpp-repl-study/README.md

 4. **Complex Signal Interactions**: Advanced signal handling may interfere with user code signal usage
 5. **Session Persistence**: Variable state is lost when REPL session ends

-## Advanced Assembly and Linking Techniques
+## Assembly and Linking Techniques

-The project demonstrates several low-level systems programming concepts:
+The project uses several low-level systems programming concepts:

 - **ELF Binary Analysis**: Uses tools like `nm` to extract symbol tables from compiled objects
 - **Relocatable Code Generation**: Ensures all generated code can be loaded at runtime-determined addresses